Search blog:

 How to remove a company secretary

-A secretary can be removed from a private limited company at any time by a simple majority vote of the directors or by ordinary resolution of the members, subject to any service contract in force.
+You can usually recome a secretary from a private limited company at any time by a simple majority vote of the directors.
+Alternatively, by ordinary resolution of the members, subject to any service contract in force.
 Likewise, a secretary may resign by giving notice in writing, subject to the terms of their service contract.

 The procedure: